fanatid/notes/2019-09-27-node-promise-leaking/README.md

 I think in 2019 nobody need explanation what is [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), how they should be used, why they was introduced and bla-bla-bla.

 I never knew how Promises implemented in V8 and was tried implement something like [Go context](https://golang.org/pkg/context/) in [Node.js](https://nodejs.org/), but this was not successful.
-In the end I found memory leak in my application and decide learn how Promises works in V8, so I start read soure code.
+In the end I found memory leak in my application and decide to learn how Promises works in V8, so I start read source code.

 ### Simple loop and memory leak